 I went for more of a mexican-food vibe with black beans and corn, and tossed an avocado and tomato in there too.
 Some people don’t like to add avocado before baking, so you can add slices after if you’d like.

 To keep it vegan, you can leave off the cheese or use a non-dairy cheese.
 But these pictures used real cheese.

 Or top with salsa or enchilada sauce.

 But probably not vodka sauce.
-Though I kind of want somebody to try it now.

 - 2 tablespoons olive oil